acrylic-os/core/README.md

 ## Contributing

-Now that Acrylic is open-source (actually source-available), everyone, including *you*, can contribute.
+Since Acrylic is open-source (actually source-available), everyone, including *you*, can contribute.

 If you find a bug, want to make a feature request, or anything in between, feel free to make an issue.
 If you know just a bit of frontend web development and have something to contribute, also feel free to make a PR.

-Personally, I ([@anpang54](https://github.com/anpang54)) hate using AI in coding, and that holds true for Acrylic.
-I only use it when I'm really stuck, and there is not a single bit of code that is copied straight from ChatGPT.
-Now, I don't mind if *you* contribute with AI, but do make sure that you and others can understand the code.
-It should also be noted that AI is ineffective since the codebase is big.

 ---